nicotine-plus/nicotine-plus/README.md

 * [python3-geoip](https://github.com/maxmind/geoip-api-python) >= 1.3.2 for country lookup;
 * [python3-miniupnpc](https://miniupnp.tuxfamily.org/) >= 1.9 for opening ports on your router or `upnpc(1)` if not available;
-* [Python for Windows Extensions](https://sourceforge.net/projects/pywin32/) for hiding directories from your shares (Windows only).